arnavgrg/arnavgrg/README.md

 ### Hi there 👋

+I graduated from UCLA in 2020, where I majored in computer science.
+My core focus and experience lie in the areas of deep learning (especially Natural Language Processing) and backend software development.
+Starting February 2021, I will be a Data Scientist at Atlassian working on product-focused machine learning.

+I like developing meaningful connections and learning about people's backgrounds.
+Feel free to drop me an email at arnavgrg@ucla.edu if you want to connect or work together.

+You can learn more about me here: https://arnavgrg.github.io/

 <!--
 **arnavgrg/arnavgrg** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.